If you lose your passport on an international flight, many unpleasant things will happen to you. Albertina Chen knows. Here’s her story.

 The immigration officers took Chen and her husband to the detention center for an overnight stay.
 Their planned vacation had turned into a real nightmare.

 In the morning, the authorities returned the couple to the airport.
 They were escorted directly to the gate and placed on their flight home.
-Eight hours later, the Chens arrived back at JFK — right where they had started just one day previously.
+Eight hours later, the Chens arrived back at JFK — right where they had started just two days previously.

 And when Chen got home, she started a letter-writing campaign.
 She wanted Iberia to refund her entire trip.
 She also complained that her “deportation ticket” was a downgrade since her original ticket was booked in premium economy.